-1. Upgrade shoreline ecological functions and aesthetics to a level commensurate with their importance to the community and to achievement of regional goals for water quality and habitat recovery, such as through the projects, programs and plans established within the SMP Shoreline Restoration Plan.
+1. Upgrade shoreline ecological functions and aesthetics to a level commensurate with their importance to the community and to achievement of regional goals for water quality and

-- 2. Facilitate the permitting for restoration projects, and coordinate with agencies, tribes, and non-profit groups to achieve effective restoration of shoreline ecological functions and maximize public funding. - H. Archaeological, Historical, and Cultural Resources
+- habitat recovery, such as through the projects, programs and plans established within the SMP Shoreline Restoration Plan. - Facilitate the permitting for restoration projects, and coordinate with agencies, tribes, and non-profit groups to achieve effective restoration of shoreline ecological functions and maximize public funding. - H. Archaeological, Historical, and Cultural Resources

-Identify, preserve, protect and restore buildings, sites, or areas of the shoreline that have historic, cultural, archeological, scientific, or educational value.
+Identify, preserve, protect and rehabilitate buildings, structures, sites, districts, objects, and landscapes of the shoreline that have historic, cultural, archeological, scientific, or educational value.